-How can I make a Shareholder proposal for the 2020 Annual General Meeting?
+How can I make a Shareholder proposal for the 2021 Annual General Meeting?

-If you want to propose a matter for consideration at our 2020 Annual General Meeting, then that proposal must be received at our registered office at 251 Consumers Road, Suite 1105, Toronto, ON M2J 4R3 by January 9, 2020.
+If you want to propose a matter for consideration at our 2021 Annual General Meeting, and for inclusion in the proxy statement, then that proposal must be received at our registered office at 251 Consumers Road, Suite 1105, Toronto, ON M2J 4R3 by January 25, 2021.
 For a proposal to be valid, it must comply with the Canada Business Corporations Act (the "CBCA") and the Securities Exchange Act of 1934 (United States) (the "Exchange Act").